Map the cases, expose the patterns. Shock Tracker.

 2. Update a case: Add information to a shock that is already in the database

 We value contributions from cases that you have personally experienced, though this is not a requirement for Shock Tracker.
 We urge you to add or flag any shock that you think is missing from the database.
-For updates: all the cases you find on the globe-map were added by an individual contributor from their own perspective, even if the information provided is anchored in scientific literature and professional journalistic sources.
+For updates: all the cases you find on the globe were added by an individual contributor from their own perspective.
 If you believe you can add a different or nuanced perspective, you are encouraged to contribute an update.

 🧠